 - Short-term higher utility bills for the economically disadvantaged: Research shows that low-income individuals, older adults, and communities of color are the most strained when paying their utility bills (Economy, 2020).
-Higher-income individuals will see the early financial cost savings from beneficial electrification due to their ability to pay upfront for home improvements as early adopters.
+Higher-income individuals may see the early financial cost savings from rebates and incentives due to their ability to pay upfront for home improvements as early adopters.
 As communities consider outreach strategies, it's important to promote existing rebates, financing, and other programs that reduce the cost for a variety of household incomes and types to make energy improvements.
-If these programs aren't sufficient, explore opportunities to create new programs to fill the need.
+If these programs aren't sufficient, explore opportunities to create new programs to address the need.
 Community regulations that specify which type of appliances can be used (i.e., gas vs. electric) should be considered carefully from an equity and cost lens to ensure lower income customers are not unduly burdened by higher energy costs. - Look beyond a household's ability to pay utility bills.
 Consider behavior, too.
 Low-income households can sometimes be driven to limit energy consumption due to high energy costs (Shuchen Cong, 2022).
-When considering electrification efforts, estimated benefits could potentially be limited if households run heat pumps and other electric appliances less in an effort to lower utility bills.
-This makes it important for communities to understand baseline energy needs and behaviors when sketching out programs. - New housing and electrification opportunities: As new development occurs in a community, builders and developers can prioritize electrification measures in the design process.
+When considering electrification efforts, estimated benefits could potentially be limited if households run heat pumps and other electric appliances less to lower utility bills and therefore continue to use their backup heating.
+As a first step, consider targeting residents who may use inefficient fuel oil or electric resistance heat.
+It may also be helpful to focus on homes where the heating and cooling are near end of life.
+Education is also key as heat pumps operate more optimally if the temperature setting is kept constant rather than set back at night.
+This makes it important for communities to understand baseline energy needs and behaviors when developing programs. - New housing and electrification opportunities: As new development occurs in a community, builders and developers can prioritize electrification measures in the design process.
 Through regulation or incentive programs, communities can work with housing authorities to prioritize all-electric efficient affordable housing, ensuring that low-income families are the first to benefit from electrification and lower utility bills.
+It is important to pair housing policy with new building energy policies to ensure that new construction can remain affordable to lower income households.